 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 We may be compensated by linking to Amazon.com and affiliated sites at no additional cost to you!
 Thank you for your support.

 Are you new to essential oils?
 Want to know where to apply essential oils safely for personal or home care?

 I’m here to share a few tips to help you figure it all out.

 Essential oils are not difficult to use, as long as you understand the basics.
 There are just a few things you need to know about applying them!

-One simple rule that will help you decide whether you should apply essential oils to the skin using a carrier oil, or using aromatic methods (like a diffuser or inhaler).
+Another simple rule to remember is that you can apply essential oils to the skin using a carrier oil, or enjoy them in your home using aromatic methods.

 Where to apply essential oils

 The first step is to decide whether you want to apply the essential oil to your skin, or whether you should try aromatherapy methods.

 If the issue you’d like to address is related to the skin, muscles, or other physical concern, then you will want to try direct application.